schell/teleform/README.md

 The trait `TeleSync` allows you to write `create`, `update`, and `delete` implementations for resources.
-It also specifies how resources are `composite`d from the IaC definition and the store file, as well as what fields cause recreations (`should_recreate`) and updates (`should_update`).
+It also specifies how resources are `composite`d from the IaC definition (aka your code) and the store file, as well as what fields cause recreations (`should_recreate`) and updates (`should_update`).
 The `teleform-derive` crate provides a derive macro and attributes that make implementing this trait pretty easy for new resources.

 ### resources